Elodie (singer): 2020–2021: This Is Elodie

 2021–2023: OK.
-Respira, Red Light and acting debut
+Respira, first arena tour and acting debut

-In September 2021, Elodie released the ballad "Vertigine", as the first single from her then upcoming fourth studio album, set for release in 2022.
-On 3 December 2021, Elodie collaborated with Italian rapper Rkomi on "La coda del diavolo", which topped the Italian singles chart and received five platinum certifications for sales exceeding 500,000 copies in Italy.
+In September 2021, Elodie released the song "Vertigine", as the lead single from her then upcoming fourth studio album, set for release in 2022.
+The song, an electropop ballad, was written by Elisa and peaked at number 40 on the Italian Singles Chart.
+On 5 October 2021, the singer appeared as a co-host during the season premiere of the twenty-fifth season of Le Iene.
+On 3 December 2021, Elodie collaborated with Italian rapper Rkomi on "La coda del diavolo", which topped the Italian singles chart and received five platinum certifications for sales exceeding 500,000 copies in Italy, marking the first number one single for Elodie.

-On 3 March 2022, Elodie released the second single from the album, "Bagno a mezzanotte", which reached number four on the Italian singles chart.
+On 3 March 2022, Elodie released "Bagno a mezzanotte" as the second single from her upcoming fourth studio album, which reached number 4 on the Italian Singles Chart.
 All proceeds from the single were donated to Save the Children to help refugees from the Russian invasion of Ukraine.
 On 10 June 2022, "Tribale" was released as the third single from the album.
+The song, which reached number 13 on the Italian Singles Chart, marks the first official release in which Elodie provides songwriting credits.

-In August 2022, it was announced that Elodie would make her acting debut in the Italian film Burning Hearts, directed by Pippo Mezzapesa.
+In August 2022, it was announced that the singer would make her acting debut in the Italian film Burning Hearts, directed by Pippo Mezzapesa.
 The film premiered in the Orizzonti section of the 79th Venice International Film Festival on 3 September 2022.
-Elodie also performed the original song of the film "Proiettili (ti mangio il cuore)" with Joan Thiele.
+In the film, the singer played Marilena Camporeale, a pentita of the Gargano Mafia, which is based on a non-fiction book by Carlo Bonini and Giuliano Foschini and inspired by the true story of Rosa Di Fiore.
+Elodie's performance was met with critical acclaim which earned her a Ciak d'oro as "Revelation of the Year", a special award as "Best Breakthrough Performance" at Bari International Film Festival and a "Women in Cinema Award" at Rome Film Festival.
+Elodie also co-wrote and performed the original soundtrack of the film "Proiettili (ti mangio il cuore)" with Joan Thiele.
+The song won the David di Donatello for Best Original Song as well as being nominated for a Nastro d'Argento as Best Original Song.